adabru/BleWinrtDll/readme.md

 Now you find the file `BleWinrtDll.dll` in the folder `x64/Release`.
 You can copy this dll into your Unity-project.
 To try it out, you can also copy the file into the `DebugBle` folder (replacing the existing file) and start the DebugBle project.
 If your computer has bluetooth enabled, you should see some scanned bluetooth devices.
 If you modify the file `DebugBle/Program.cs` and change the device name, service UUID and characteristic UUIDs to match your specific BLE device, you should also receive some packages from your BLE device.

+## FAQ

+> Q: I try to read data but nothing is returned.

+This dll doesn't implement ReadValue.
+You can add it yourself, see https://github.com/adabru/BleWinrtDll/issues/45#issuecomment-1479295183 .
+This dll implements SubscribeValue.
+After the subscription you can poll for data updates.

+> Q: Sending data to the device does not work.

+Try replacing `WriteWithoutResponse` with `WriteWithResponse` (https://github.com/adabru/BleWinrtDll/issues/66#issuecomment-2159524703).

+> Q: I want to run it on HoloLens 2.

+You need specific configuration for that.
+See https://github.com/adabru/BleWinrtDll/issues/23 on how to do that.

 ## Alternatives
 [win32 Bluetooth API](https://docs.microsoft.com/en-us/windows/win32/api/_bluetooth/), as used by <https://github.com/DerekGn/WinBle> (thanks to david-sackstein).